BuildTheEarth/docs-website/docs/building/guidebook.md

 The first step to making any building is building the building footprint, or what we call the outline.
 By making this first, we can extend these into walls and then make a roof on top.

-If you have watched some of PippenFTS' old videos you might wonder "why not just use the brick outline?".
-In later times we found out that the brick outlines are not accurate, and therefore we make our own.
+If you have watched some of PippenFTS' old videos you might wonder "Why not just use the brick outline?".
+In later times we found out that the brick outlines were not accurate, and therefore we make our own.

 Here is how you do it:

 ### With 3D data

-1. In Google Maps, go to one of the building you want to build
+1. In Google Maps, go to one of the buildings you want to build
 2. Click on Layers in the bottom-left area of your map.

     ![](https://media.discordapp.net/attachments/1096118472909533368/1122972729369436291/how-to-make-google-maps-3D-layers.webp)